Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Seek council if your rights are challenged.
 Credit repair law firms and other professionals can help, if you need it.
 You can also file a complaint with your provincial consumer agency.

-What is in a credit report?
+What information is included in a credit report?

 Your credit report has a lot of information about you and your credit history.
 It’s a detailed record of your credit history that can affect whether lenders approve you for borrowing, and can even help you get access to better interest rates and more favourable borrowing terms.